carlossgv/personalcrm-repo/README.md

  1. Clone the repo: `git clone https://github.com/carlossgv/personalcrm-repo.git`
  2. Create an environment to run your app: this step is not 100% required but it is strongly recommended, you should run the app in a controlled environment.
 If you don't know how to create one you can learn how-to [here](https://uoa-eresearch.github.io/eresearch-cookbook/recipe/2014/11/26/python-virtual-env/)
  3. Set up your environment variable for the `SECRET_KEY` within `settings.py`.
+You can get a key from [this website](https://miniwebtool.com/django-secret-key-generator/).
+If you don't know how to set an enviroment variable you can follow [this tutorial](https://www.youtube.com/watch?v=IolxqkL7cD8) for Windows, or [this one](https://www.youtube.com/watch?v=5iWhQWVXosU) for Mac/Linux. **IMPORTANT:** set the variable this way `export KEY_PERSONALCRM="key-generated-from-website"`
  4. Install the requirements with pip: run the following command inside the cloned folder `pip install -r requirements.txt`
- 5. Make database migrations: go to `PARENT_FOLDER/personalcrm` and run `python manage.py makemigrations` and `python manage.py migrate`
+ 5. Run the server: go to `PARENT_FOLDER/personalcrm` and run `python manage.py runserver`
- 6. Run the server: run `python manage.py runserver`
- 7. Go to [http://127.0.0.1:8000/admin/](http://127.0.0.1:8000/admin/) and login with the adminitrator user: `user:admin` `password: admin`
- 8. Since not everything is implemented you should go to the following site [http://127.0.0.1:8000/quote/](http://127.0.0.1:8000/quote/)
+ 6. Since not everything is implemented you should go to the following site [http://127.0.0.1:8000/quote/](http://127.0.0.1:8000/quote/)

 # Usage